 The MCCC itself was originally the Trenton School of Technical Science and Art, established in 1898.
 In 1901 the school changed its name to The School of Industrial Arts.
 The school grew, especially after World War II, and in 1947 it became the Trenton Junior College and School of Industrial Arts (a/k/a TJC) and became fully accredited in the early 1960s.
 1966 saw the establishment of Mercer County Community College (MCCC) which then legally merged with Trenton Junior College; a new 292-acre campus site (West Windsor) was begun in 1968 and finished/dedicated in 1972.
 The initial donation of the Cybis pieces occurred three years after that.

-I have been attempting to learn whether Marylin Chorlton was an alumna of the School of Industrial Arts (as it was at the time), or whether the studio later recruited their artists from the college during the 1960s and 1970s – but so far, no luck.
 After Marylin Chorlton died in 1977, a scholarship fund was established in her name at MCCC; however, in the mid-1980s the name of the award was changed to “the Cybis Art Award” instead.
 It is a $940 cash award to an outstanding continuing art student having a GPA of 3.0 or higher.

 The original location of the physical collection, part of which is shown in this photo, was immediately adjacent to the front entrance to the Library.
 The following sculptures are identifiable: (rear cabinet section, left) Minnehaha, one of the small floral baskets, Beatrice, Columbia; (rear cabinet section, right) Windflower, Christmas Rose, Pansy (?), one of the pair of Blue Headed Vireo with Lilac, Colonial Flower Basket, Dahlia; (front cabinet) Conductors Hands, Eros, Queen Esther, Ophelia, Abigail Adams, Portia, Carousel Goat, Cybele, and Carousel Horse ‘Ticonderoga.’